yalmip/yalmip.github.io/_posts/examples/2016-09-17-explicitmpc.md

 ### Dynamic programming with LTI systems

 The capabilities in YALMIP to work with piecewise functions and parametric programs enables easy coding of dynamic programming algorithms.
 The value function with respect to the parametric variable for a parametric linear program is a convex PWA function, and this is the function returned in the fourth output.
-YALMIP creates this function internally, and also saves information about convexity etc, and uses it as any other [nonlinear operator] (see more details below).
+YALMIP creates this function internally, and also saves information about convexity etc, and uses it as any other [nonlinear operator](/tutorial/nonlinearoperators) (see more details below).
 For binary parametric linear programs, the value function is no longer convex, but a so called overlapping PWA function.
 This means that, at each point, it is defined as the minimum of a set of convex PWA function.
-This information is also handled transparently in YALMIP, it is simply another type of [nonlinear operator].
-The main difference between the two function classes is that the second class requires introduction of binary variables when used.
+This information is also handled transparently in YALMIP, it is simply another type of [nonlinear operator](/tutorial/nonlinearoperators).
+The main difference between the two function classes is that the second class requires introduction of [binary variables](/tutorial/nonlinearoperatorsmixedinteger) when used.

 Note, the algorithms described in the following sections are mainly intended for (piecewise) linear objectives.
 Dynamic programming with quadratic objective functions give rise to problems that are much harder to solve, although it is supported.